BestTimesToVisit.com Logo

 Top Things to Do

-Immerse yourself in the vibrant chaos of Modiano Market, a historic covered bazaar buzzing with local life.
-Sample fresh olives, regional cheeses, and cured meats, then grab a traditional koulouri (sesame bread ring) from a street vendor for an authentic taste of Thessaloniki.
+Immerse yourself in the vibrant chaos of Modiano Market, a historic covered market buzzing with local life.
+Sample fresh seafood, regional cheeses, and olives, and don't miss trying a 'bougatsa' (custard-filled pastry) from one of the traditional bakeries – it's a true taste of Thessaloniki.

 See all 8 things to do →